 For instance. battery power = 8v, 6/8 = 0.75 (75%) so telling the controller to set the motor power to 75% will provide an output voltage of 6v.
 You can read the battery voltage before every actuation to keep the voltage correct until the actual voltage drops below 6v.
 By that time the system will be gasping for breath anyway so you might as well give up!
 The relays will normally continue to work below the rated voltage but how much tolerance you have will depend on the individual relays and the condition of their contacts.

-2.5mm stereo (camera end) cable will work.
+For convenience, a 2.5mm or 3.5mm stereo output socket can be used so that a standard stereo - 2.5mm stereo (camera end) cable will work.
 Push switches in parallel across the relay outputs will retain the ability to both focus and fire the shutter by hand without touching the camera.

 I have appended a crude outline diagram for explanatory purposes only.
 Experts advise connecting additional diodes across the relay input terminals to avoid back-emf from damaging the controller when the relay is switched off.